speedlight/dotified/vim/bundle/YouCompleteMe/README.md

 unit consists of the file you are editing and all the files you are including with `#include` directives (directly or indirectly) in that file.

-Supported in filetypes: `c, cpp, objc, objcpp, python`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs`

-### The `GoToDefinitionElseDeclaration` subcommand
+### The `GoTo` subcommand

+This command tries to perform the "most sensible" GoTo operation it can.
-Looks up the symbol under the cursor and jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.
+Currently, this means that it tries to look up the symbol under the cursor and jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.
+For C#, implementations are also considered and preferred.

-Supported in filetypes: `c, cpp, objc, objcpp, python`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs`

+### The `GoToImprecise` subcommand

+WARNING: This command trades correctness for speed!

+Same as the `GoTo` command except that it doesn't recompile the file with libclang before looking up nodes in the AST.
+This can be very useful when you're editing files that take long to compile but you know that you haven't made any changes since the last parse that would lead to incorrect jumps.
+When you're just browsing around your codebase, this command can spare you quite a bit of latency.

+Supported in filetypes: `c, cpp, objc, objcpp`

 ### The `ClearCompilationFlagCache` subcommand